frederic-perez/AmE-dictionary/data/dictionary.md

 __orography__ _n_ The study of the physical geography of mountains and mountain ranges.
 __orphrery__
 __orthokeratology__
+__Orwellism__ _n_ Something misleading, such as a word or phrase used euphemistically or ambiguously for propaganda purposes.
+After George Orwell (1903-1950), whose novel 1984 depicted a futuristic totalitarian state employing misleading language for propaganda and control.
 __oscillating fan__
 __ossified__ _v_ :two::hammer:
 __osteoarthritis__ _n_ :two::hammer: A chronic disease characterized by progressive degeneration of the cartilage of the joints, occurring mainly in older persons.
 Also called degenerative joint disease.